Become an ANDVSA Pro Bono Attorney

 No, you do not!
 Under Alaska Bar Rule 43.6, attorneys licensed in other states may practice pro bono in Alaska under the supervision of a qualified legal services provider such as ANDVSA.

-Thank you for all your hard work, Jake!
+Thank you for all your hard work, Kevin!

 Attorney Volunteer Application